Daily Devotion – Luke 11:9-13 – How To Pray For Our Children

 Their comfort and protection were of no consequence, only their obedience to the call of the Christ.
 The disciples didn’t ask for the annihilation of those against them, just the courage necessary to be faithful in spite of them.

-As a parent, how often was I praying for God to suit the circumstances of life to my children?
-What was better was the prayer to ask God to suit my children to their circumstances.
+As a parent, how often the prayer for my children was for God to suit the circumstances of life to them?
+A better prayer would be to ask God to suit my children to their circumstances.